CommE2E/comm/docs/nix_keyserver_deployment.md

 ### URL configuration

-- `COMM_JSONCONFIG_facts_commapp_url`: Your keyserver needs to know what its externally-facing URL is in order to construct links.
+- `COMM_JSONCONFIG_facts_keyserver_url`: Your keyserver needs to know what its externally-facing URL is in order to construct links.
 It also needs to know if it’s being proxied to that externally-facing URL, and what the internal route path is.
   - `baseDomain`: Externally-facing domain.
 Used for constructing links.
   - `basePath`: Externally-facing path.
 Used for constructing links.
   - `baseRoutePath`: Internally-facing path.
 Same as basePath if no proxy.
 If there’s a proxy, this is the local path (e.g. http://localhost:3000/landing would correspond with /landing/)